How Vomiting Impacts Your Oral Health and What Can You Do About It

 Posted on 11/16/2020 by Angie Hopper

 Vomiting refers to a forceful expulsion of your stomach contents either through the mouth or the nose.
 Throwing up is a symptom and not an infection, which may be voluntary or involuntary.
 It results from food poisoning, pregnancy, extraneous activities after eating, or gag reflexes.
 It can also indicate that the patient has an underlying medical condition or stomach infection.
-There is a direct negative relationship between oral health and vomiting; but, our experts can help you manage such a situation.
+There is a direct negative relationship between oral health and vomiting.

 What Can You Do About It